 We expect that, as a result of the size of the increases in the tax basis of the tangible and intangible assets of Hawk Parent, the payments that we may make under the Tax Receivable Agreement will be substantial.
 There may be a material negative effect on our liquidity if, as a result of timing discrepancies or otherwise, the payments under the Tax Receivable Agreement exceed the actual cash tax savings that we realize in respect of the tax attributes subject to the Tax Receivable Agreement and/or distributions to the Company by Hawk Parent are not sufficient to permit the Company to make payments under the Tax Receivable Agreement after it has paid taxes.
-Late payments under the Tax Receivable Agreement are not conditioned upon continued ownership of us by Repay Unitholders.
+Late payments under the Tax Receivable Agreement generally will accrue interest at an uncapped rate equal to LIBOR plus 500 basis points.
+The payments under the Tax Receivable Agreement are not conditioned upon continued ownership of us by Repay Unitholders.
 The rights of each party under the Tax Receivable Agreement other than the Company are assignable.